-- Eligibility Requirements: Applicants must be student members of the Society for Personality and Social Psychology at the time of the award and must submit a summary (400 words max) of their research in the field.
+- Eligibility Requirements: Applicants must be student members of the Society for Personality and Social Psychology at the time of the award and must submit a summary (400 words max) of their psychology-related research.

 - Scholarship Deadline: April 20

-- Eligibility Requirements: Applicant must be an advanced master’s/specialist or doctoral student entering their third, fourth, or fifth year of graduate training.
-They must also be preparing to complete their internship.
+- Eligibility Requirements: Applicants must be advanced master’s, specialist, or doctoral students preparing to complete their internships and enter their third, fourth, or fifth year of graduate training.

-Created for graduate students studying neuropsychology, this scholarship helps cover research costs.
+Created for graduate students studying neuropsychology, these scholarships help cover research costs.
 Applications must be signed by the candidate’s faculty mentor or director of training to verify the information provided.

 - Amount Offered: $2,500

 - Eligibility Requirements: Candidates must have completed their doctoral candidacies and demonstrate research competence for consideration.